aevri/barrie-bear/barrie_bear.md

-Heigh, who relished the rain at first, gradually began to feel more than a little 'put-out' and it was just about the last straw when the tree under which he was sheltering was suddenly struck by light— ning - "Funny," he thought,"but I seem to remember being told not to shelter under a tree during a thunderstorm - ah well at least I am unharmed, and then realising what might have happened and how miraculously he had survived, he ga110ped off as fast as his legs would go to a safer environment.
+Heigh, who relished the rain at first, gradually began to feel more than a little 'put-out' and it was just about the last straw when the tree under which he was sheltering was suddenly struck by light— ning - "Funny," he thought, "but I seem to remember being told not to shelter under a tree during a thunderstorm - ah well at least I am unharmed, and then realising what might have happened and how miraculously he had survived, he galloped off as fast as his legs would go to a safer environment.

 The occupants of the tent were beginning to get impatient —